 If you face accusations under this statute, you can challenge the accusations by arguing that you lacked the intent to commit fraud.
 Also, jealousy, anger, and revenge could compel a person to accuse you if committing insurance fraud falsely.
 Therefore, it is a valid defense to claim that you did not commit the alleged offense.
 Police officers should have probable cause to arrest and detain you for a crime.
 If you were arrested for allegedly violating California Penal Code 548, any evidence obtained illegally may be excluded in your case.

-Find a Competent Criminal Lawyer Near Me
+Find a Competent Los Angeles Criminal Defense Lawyer Near Me

 Most government officials entrusted with managing public resources do not use it for personal benefit.
 When you misappropriate government resources, you could be arrested and charged under PC 424.
 Misappropriation of public funds has grave consequences.
 You could be sentenced, and compromise the likelihood of working in a public office.